gaoshenghan1130/gaoshenghan1130/README.md

 **[RoboCup SSL Team - SJTU SRC (2025)](https://github.com/sjtu-src/Falcon2026)**

+**Role:** Software Team Leader (same as above)

+**Task Stack**: Python, CMake, Qt, Pybind11, OOP, Unit Testing, Finite State Machine, Data Structures & Algorithms

 A next-generation software architecture for the RoboCup Small Size League team at SJTU, designed to enhance motion control, **REPLACEING LUA WITH PYTHON**, and improve overall system robustness.
 Key contributions include:

-- Portation from Linux to Windows(Not using WSL, but rewriting CMakeLists.txt and codebase for Windows compatibility)
+- **Portation from Linux to Windows-Linux Cross Platform** (Not using WSL, but rewriting CMakeLists.txt and codebase for Windows compatibility)
-  - Reconfigure some of third party libraries for Windows compatibility and modern CMake usage and toolchains
+  - Reconfigure some of third party libraries for Windows compatibility and modern CMake usage and toolchains, listing in my respository including a old versiono of [ODE](https://github.com/gaoshenghan1130/ODE_modernRepair) (later found better version in vcpkg),  and [vartypes](https://github.com/gaoshenghan1130/VarTypes_Robocup) (provided by the [Robocup Official](https://www.robocup.org) without a Windowsos version).
+  - Rewrite CMakeLists.txt in all modules, create a top-level CMakeLists.txt to manage all submodules, enable compilation either with each module or all-in-one.
+  - Optimize cmake sturcture, create function automatically to recursively add all source files in a directory to target, avoiding manual adding.
+Shortening code size each module from 200-400 lines to less than 100 lines.
+  - Refactor config-time generation of protobuf, lua and python bindings to compile time generation, monitoring changes in proto/lua/py files and auto-regenerate corresponding cpp/h files.

+  - **Python Based FSM (Finite State Machine)** for better modularity and maintainability:
+    - Each skill is represented as a state in the FSM, allowing for clear transitions and encapsulation of behavior
+    - Simplifies the addition of new skills and modification of existing ones without affecting the overall system

 - Modular Motion Test System Framework for new member D* Argorithm training and testing
   - CRTP(Curiously Recurring Template Pattern) based design for compile-time polymorphism, reducing runtime overhead, maintaining shorter and more readable code